BekahHW/BekahHW.github.io/_posts/2025-04-07-agents-v-mcp.md

 | Hallucination Risk   | High                               | Low                                    |
 | Cost Efficiency      | Low                                | High (due to fewer missteps)           |

+*Note: Agents today can use structured tools too—autonomy here refers to their ability to decide how and when to use them, versus MCP’s pre-defined pathways.*

-## The Shift from Agents to MCPs
+## The Shift from Agents to MCP

 There's no doubt that agents have allowed us to do work faster and more efficiently, but most developers want tools that are reliable, testable, and scalable.
-MCPs offer more of that structure by allowing models to function more like connected services.
+MCP offer more of that structure by allowing models to function more like connected services.
 Because of this, they can access and return real information instead of improvising answers.
-MCPs aren't going to cause the death of agents, but we can think of it like maturing in the process of using language models in real-world applications.
+MCP aren't going to cause the death of agents, but we can think of it like maturing in the process of using language models in real-world applications.

 ## Bonus: Should I Use an Agent or Model Context Protocol (MCP)?